MicrosoftDocs/customer-insights/ci-docs/segment-builder-aspects.md

 1. Apply set operations to connected rules.

-1. Use the attribute pane to add available entity attributes or create conditions based on attributes.
-The pane shows the list of entities and attributes, based on the selected relationship path, that are available for the selected rule.
+1. Use the attribute pane to add available table attributes or create conditions based on attributes.
+The pane shows the list of tables and attributes, based on the selected relationship path, that are available for the selected rule.

 1. Add conditions based on attributes to existing rules and subrules or add it to a new rule.